kaysmall19/reading-notes/Learning Markdown.md

 Emphasis is used with asteriks and underscores.

-There are two types of lists ordered and unordered.
+There are two types of lists ordered and unordered.<br>
 Unordered lists use bullet points,etc.<br>
 Order lists use numbers.